rwblokzijl/Msc-thesis-EuroToken/thesis.md

 The structure inherited from TrustChain serves us quite well as it conforms quite well to the block-lattice design we require.
-However, neither the python, nor the kotlin implementation includes any logic for running a currency.
+However, neither the python, nor the Kotlin implementation includes any logic for running a currency.
 Before TrustChain can be used for EuroToken, it needs to be expanded to allow for value tracking and transfer.